WEB-CHILD/.github/README.md

-# .github
+# WEBCHILD

-Github introduction for the webchild project
+This organisation contains all code related to the ERC Webchild project.